-Fort Macon was initially purchased by the state of North Carolina in 1924, and with the exception of being garrisoned during World War II, it has been a state park ever since.
+Fort Macon was initially purchased by the state of North Carolina in 1924, and with the exception of being garrisoned during World War II (you can spot the remains of WWII-era bunkers in the park), it has been a state park ever since.

 Today, Fort Macon is one of the most popular state parks in North Carolina, attracting over a million visitors each year.

 The Best Things to Do at Fort Macon State Park